EilidhSweenie/simple_task_list_api/README.md

 ```
 npm start
 ```
-This will open a local Apollo Sandbox where we can query and update the task list data stored in Prisma.
-Please see the available operations section below.
+This will open a local Apollo Sandbox where we can query and update the task list data stored in the local database.
+Please see the available operations section below for a list of actions that can be carried out on the data.

-6. If you are only interested in the data stored in Prisma you can run the following command to locally view and update the stored data:
+6. If you would like to view and update the data in the local databse directly you can run the following command:
 ```
 npx prisma studio
 ```